ItsZeusBro/FileInteractionModel/README.md

 If you have a bidriectional flow model, you can use the bidirectional arrow or a second arrow.
 A bidirectional arrow is evaluated (syncronously) left to right.
 A second arrow is evaluated top down (syncronously).
 A biderectional arrow restricts you to the same constraints going in both directions, but left to right flow is evaluated on B first.
 Then the same constraints are applied in reverse after the first constraints are finished.

 ### Chaining, Forks, and Junctions
+These are for graph models.
+Which are separate from Standard Flow Models.
+They look similar to Finite State Machine models in The UML.

 Chaining is a modeling technique that demonstrates a compound flow model, where you have a starting node, and flow the data to other nodes syncronously or asyncronously, effectively piping the flow into another node or multiple nodes.
 Forks are when a file flow syncronously splits into two different asyncronous paths.
 Two asyncronous paths of execution can only converge on a Junction.
 They need to terminate on the junction that executes the end result of the flow of a fork.
 The junction can merge file results in a number of syncronous ways.

 ### Flow